Robin Hood (2010 film): Critical reception

 Among the film's more positive reviews, Mick LaSalle of the San Francisco Chronicle wrote that "Scott has great command of his action sequences" and praised his "sophisticated approach to the material."
 Ty Burr of The Boston Globe called the film "smart, muscular entertainment" and wrote that Crowe "possesses a presence and authority to make you forget all about Kevin Costner."
-Lou Lumenick of the New York Post called Robin Hood "head and shoulders above the sort of lightheaded epics Hollywood typically offers during the summer season."
 Though he noted that the film downplayed several characters, Kirk Honeycutt of The Hollywood Reporter was complimentary of the film, praising John Mathieson's cinematography and Marc Streitenfeld's musical score.

 Russell Crowe received criticism from the British media for his variable accent during the film.
 Empire said his accent was occasionally Scottish, while Total Film thought there were also times when it sounded Irish.
 Mark Lawson, while interviewing Crowe on BBC Radio 4, suggested there were hints of Irish in his accent, which angered Crowe who described this as "bollocks" and stormed out.

 A number of reviewers have criticised historical inaccuracies in the film.
 In The New York Times, A. O. Scott complained that the film made "a hash of the historical record".
 In The Guardian, Alex von Tunzelmann complained that the film was filled with historical impossibilities and anachronisms.
 She notes that Richard the Lionheart was indeed fighting in France in 1199, but that he had actually come back from the Holy Land seven years earlier, so it is inaccurate to depict him fighting in France on his way back from the Holy Land in 1199, as is the case in the film.